 Furthermore, there is at least one standing stone (collapsed) on the site of the old Overchurch children’s home.
 The Charles Close Society who study old maps have already outlined a circular set of standing stones surrounding the Overchurch site, what we deem to be 'marker stones'.
 You can see similar stones on old maps of Liverpool in the Calderstones area where a very significant burial mound stood.
 Prehistoric people seemed to erect 'marker stones' near places of ceremonial significance and thus, the Overchurch site appears to have a circular stone marker system.
 Add to that the nearby evidence of a basic timber Neolithic wooden crossing at Saughall Massie when the bypass area was being excavated for archaeology, then you have an area of significant interest to the prehistoric population.

-i have put a few arrows at points i find interesting, has anyone got any info on these sites.
+Going back to your subject post, i managed to get an early Lidar shot of the area, i have put a few arrows at points i find interesting, has anyone got any info on these sites. bob

 This must be fairly recent as the roundabout is shown.
 However, there are a significant number of interesting outlines in the ground.
 I've downloaded some documentation from Liverpool Museum Archaeology concerning Prehistoric investigations in the North West and time after time, I am seeing reference to lack of research and the potential for mass discoveries.
 It's all still under our feet and accessible (in theory!)